 The acquired company was consolidated into the Company's financial statements on its acquisition date.
-Revenue of \$0.6 million \$1.0 million and \$1.6 million from this acquisition has been consolidated into the Company's financial statements for the three and ~~six~~ nine months ended June 30, 2023.
+Revenue of \$1.0 million and \$1.6 million from this acquisition has been consolidated into the Company's financial statements for the three and nine months ended September 30, 2023, respectively.
+Net income of \$0.3 million and \$0.3 million from this acquisition has been consolidated into the Company's financial statements for the three and nine months ended September 30, 2023, respectively.